Here's Where the Story Ends

 "Here's Where the Story Ends" is a song by English alternative rock band the Sundays.
 It was the second single released from the band's debut album, Reading, Writing and Arithmetic (1990).
 The song was the Sundays' breakthrough hit, topping the US Billboard Modern Rock Tracks chart.
-"Here's Where the Story Ends" has been covered by Tin Tin Out, who had a top-10 hit in the United Kingdom with their version and won an Ivor Novello Award for Best Contemporary Song.
+"Here's Where the Story Ends" has been covered by Tin Tin Out, who had a top-10 hit in the United Kingdom with their version, and the song's writers won an Ivor Novello Award for Best Contemporary Song following the success of the cover version.

 Reception

 "Here's Where the Story Ends" was released as the second single from the Sundays' debut album, Reading, Writing and Arithmetic (1990).
 The song reached number one on the US Modern Rock Tracks chart and became the band's breakthrough hit.
-In the United Kingdom, the track was not released as a single due to the collapse of the band's record company.
-Nonetheless, it placed No. 36 on John Peel's Festive Fifty for 1990.
+It also placed No. 36 on John Peel's Festive Fifty for 1990.

 PopMatters described the song as follows: "Set to an upbeat, jangly guitar-pop backdrop, Harriet Wheeler enchants listeners with her brisk, crystalline vocals and a crisp melodic hook.
 The song’s feel is evocative of a breezy, moderately cool yet still lovely autumn afternoon".

 According to Pitchfork, "Here's Where the Story Ends" had "more than one leg stuck in the 1980s, its gentle jangle pop and bookish miserabilism inevitably recalling fellow Rough Trade signees the Smiths.
 At the same time, [it] has such a titanically strong pop melody—conveying a bittersweet tale of nostalgic longing—that it feels untethered to anything as prosaic as the calendar year".